2018 Circulation Plan Open House

 - The Plan identifies specific Strategies and Policies that will help guide implementation of the plan including a Complete Streets Policy, a goal of the Urban Trails Committee and key Initiative of the City Council Strategic Plan.
 A Complete Streets approach integrates the needs of people and place in the planning, design, construction, operation and maintenance of transportation networks, making streets safer for people of all ages and abilities and better supports overall public and economic health.

 As a part of the planning process, the technical team is seeking input and comments from the public on the proposed changes to the Circulation Plan.
-Public input will be incorporated into the plan in preparation for a public open house in early 2018.
-Staff anticipates the City of Grand Junction and Mesa County considering adoption of the updated Circulation Plan in Spring 2018.
+A Public Open House is scheduled for Wednesday, February 28, 2018 from 4 to 6 pm at the Mesa County Public Library, Downtown Grand Junction.
+Staff anticipates the City of Grand Junction and Mesa County considering adoption of the updated Circulation Plan in Spring or early Summer 2018.

 Comments can be directed to Dave Thornton at 970-244-1450 or by email at email@example.com